elkopass/BITA/README.md

 The developers are NOT RESPONSIBLE for any financial losses incurred during the use of the trading bot.

-This project is released under the MIT license.
+This project is released under the Apache License
 See [LICENSE](https://github.com/elkopass/BITA/blob/main/LICENSE) for details.